 We have a whole field for free parking so there are no issues.
+With the recent rain the field will probably be wet so when you are driving please take care.
+It’s pretty solid but if your wheels do spin then please STOP and come find some staff to help you out.
+Putting the car in first and spinning the wheels will just destroy the field and not actually get you anywhere!!
 Please follow the signs on the left as you go up the drive to Polesden Lacey, do not go into their main car park as you will have to pay.
 The entry to the field is also the exit from the start tent, so keep your speed down.

 We are outside under Marquees for this event so just head for the Evans tents.

-Short and Medium registration from Saturday 8am to 9.45am Sunday 8.15am to 10am
+Short and Medium registration from 8am to 9.45am

 There are no hot drinks or food available on the morning as the café is owned by the National Trust and opens at 10am.
 In the past we have had it opened around 8.30am but there is so little purchased that it’s not worth them opening.
 We will have water and High 5 available from the start area.